shelltechsolutionsllc/the-wild-oasis/README.md

 The Wild Oasis is a comprehensive web application designed to manage hotel operations efficiently.
 It allows hotel employees to handle bookings, manage cabins, and oversee guest information seamlessly.

-You can check this beautiful we application on production right here!
+You can check this beautiful application on production right here!
 Enjoy!
 👉 [The Wild Oasis](https://the-wild-oasis-by-sts-llc.vercel.app)

 ## Table of Contents